ai-twinkle/tw-leetcode/3741-Minimum Distance Between Three Equal Elements II/Note.md

-# 3740.
-Minimum Distance Between Three Equal Elements I
+# 3741.
+Minimum Distance Between Three Equal Elements II

 You are given an integer array `nums`.